dkraczkowski/js.class/README.md

 console.log(pluto.fed);//true
 ```

-isA
-===
+###isA

-js-class provides handy isA method, which tells you whater class is an instance or mixin of passed class.
+js-class provides handy isA method, which tells you whether class is an instance or mixin of passed class.
 ```js
 var pluto = new Dog();